kbrsh/moon/packages/moon-browser/README.md

 # Moon Browser

-Browser compiler for Moon syntax
+Moon view syntax compiler for the browser